Jiang Wen: Relationships

-Jiang met his first partner, Liu Xiaoqing during the production of his debut film Hibiscus Town.
-As he was 23 and she was 31, their relationship was controversial in the entertainment industry at that time, although it was reported that the crew was very supportive of their relationship.
-Liu Xiaoqing never confirmed the relationship, but only claimed that the media pressure was so suffocating that she once considered going abroad.
-Years later at one ceremony, Director Xie Jin finally verified this rumor, revealing that they had actually lived together for three years.
-Liu and Jiang separated amicably in 1994.
+In 1987, Jiang began a relationship with Liu Xiaoqing, when he was 24 and she was 37.
+Liu, who was then married to Chen Guojun, divorced in 1989 after Chen discovered the affair.
+After an eight-year relationship, during which they lived together for three years, Liu and Jiang separated amicably in 1994.

 In 1995, Jiang began a relationship with Sandrine Chenivesse, a Doctor of Anthropology at the University of Paris, researching philosophy and Taoism in China, at an artistic event.
 They married in Paris in 1997 and had a daughter together, but the marriage remained discreet until their appearance on the red carpet of the 2000 Cannes Film Festival.
 In 2005, Chenivesse announced their divorce, citing long-distance separation as the cause.

 In 2001, during the filming of Warriors of Heaven and Earth, Jiang was introduced to cast member Zhou Yun, by fellow actress Zhao Wei.
 Later, Jiang recommended Zhou to the cast of The Music Box, but each left the crew after a creative difference between Jiang and the director Chen Yifei.
 Jiang and Zhou married in 2005 and have two sons together.